dlang-community/awesome-d/README.md

 * [arsd](https://github.com/adamdruppe/arsd) - Adam Ruppe's web framework.
 * [cmsed](https://github.com/rikkimax/Cmsed) - A component library for Vibe that functions as a CMS.

+## Command Line

+* [todod](https://github.com/BlackEdder/todod) - Todod is a command line based todo list manager.
+It also has support for shell interaction based on [linenoise](https://github.com/antirez/linenoise).